mharen/mharen.github.io/blog/2011/2011-11-candy-land-simulator-game-engine.md

 OK, now we need to create a game loop.
 A game loop basically covers all the actions that happen in one cycle of the game.
 Since Candy Land players don’t affect each other (except for a shared deck of cards), all the interesting stuff happens in the player loop, with alternating players.

-Here’s a <a href="http://jsfiddle.net/mharen/crgAX/6/">first pass</a> of what we need:
+Here’s a [first pass](http://jsfiddle.net/mharen/crgAX/6/) of what we need:

 <pre class="csharpcode"><span class="kwrd">var</span> players = [
     { name: <span class="str">'Michael'</span>, isLosingATurn: <span class="kwrd">false</span>, position: -1, isWinner: <span class="kwrd">false</span>, moves: 0 },